It's been almost two years since I switched from a DSLR to a mirrorless camera.

 Preview of Effects

-I personally don't think it's worth switching to a completely new camera system for the one reason of getting the benefits of a mirrorless camera.
+I personally don't think it's worth switching to a completely new camera system for the one reason for getting the benefits of a mirrorless camera.
 Not yet.

 However, if you're looking at a new camera system anyway, then in my opinion choosing mirrorless is a very good option for most shooters.